alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 ```bash
 python scripts/convert.py data/sample/sample.pdf --format markdown --format html
 ```
+Add `-v/--verbose` to surface library warnings.
 Outputs are written next to the source.
 You can also set a comma-separated list in the `OUTPUT_FORMATS` environment variable (e.g., `OUTPUT_FORMATS=markdown,html`).

 ```mermaid
 sequenceDiagram